 The University's city campus is situated on a rise overlooking the harbour, only five minutes' walk from the central business district.
 In 1991 the University opened a satellite campus on a spacious site in the suburb of Tamaki, about 8 km east of the city centre.
 This campus, fully integrated with the city campus, is planned to expand to provide teaching and research facilities in core and specialist programmes (some complementary to those on the city campus) for over 3000 students.
-IN 2006, another campus has been opened at EPSOM, to host the extended Faculty of Education.

 All parts of the University are easily accessible - most staff lives within twenty minutes drive of work.